jlartois/3dof-cinema/README.md

 ## OpenDIBR

+The scene can now be displayed in real-time using DIBR.
+The input is the original color videos, and the estimated depth map videos.
+There is also a `config_eq.json` and `config_pinhole.json` which describe the intrinsics and extrinsics of the input camera, and the viewport (the output camera).

 Folder `open-dibr` contains a modified version of [OpenDIBR](https://github.com/IDLabMedia/open-dibr).
 The same requirements as that repo apply:

 - A C++11 capable compiler.
 The following options have been tested: